Valery-Dm/cs75pr1/README.md

 Get real share prices from Yahoo finance site and simulate buying and selling those shares by authenicated users.
 PHP, MySQL via PDO, Javascript.
-As I have already taken same project in CS50 class I will add JSON and Google’s Visualization API
+As I have already taken same project in CS50 class (But I'm going to recreate it from scratch)
+I will also add JSON and Google’s Visualization API.